-- You can choose any combination of the supported storage options for each file type provided that you satisfy any requirements listed for the chosen storage options. - Oracle recommends that you choose Automatic Storage Management (ASM) as the storage option for database and recovery files. - For Standard Edition RAC installations, ASM is the only supported storage option for database or recovery files. - You cannot use ASM to store Oracle Clusterware files, because these files must be accessible before any Oracle instance starts. - If you intend to use ASM with RAC, and you are configuring a new ASM instance, then you must ensure that your system meets the following conditions: - All nodes on the cluster have the release 2 (10.2) version of Oracle Clusterware installed - Any existing ASM instance on any node in the cluster is shut down - If you intend to upgrade an existing RAC database, or a RAC database with ASM instances, then you must ensure that your system meets the following conditions: - The RAC database or RAC database with ASM instance is running on the node from which the Oracle Universal Installer (OUI) and Database Configuration Assistant (DBCA) is run - The RAC database or RAC database with an ASM instance is running on the same nodes that you intend to make members of the new cluster installation.
+- You can choose any combination of the supported storage options for each file type, provided that you satisfy all requirements listed for the chosen storage options. - Oracle recommends that you choose Automatic Storage Management (ASM) as the storage option for database and recovery files. - For Standard Edition RAC installations, ASM is the only supported storage option for database or recovery files. - You cannot use ASM to store Oracle Clusterware files, because these files must be accessible before any ASM instance starts. - If you intend to use ASM with RAC, and you are configuring a new ASM instance, then your system must meet the following conditions: - All nodes on the cluster have the release 2 (10.2) version of Oracle Clusterware installed. - Any existing ASM instance on any node in the cluster is shut down. - If you intend to upgrade an existing RAC database, or a RAC database with ASM instances, then you must ensure that your system meets the following conditions: - Oracle Universal Installer (OUI) and Database Configuration Assistant (DBCA) are run on the node where the RAC database or RAC database with ASM instance is located. - The RAC database or RAC database with an ASM instance is running on the same nodes that you intend to make members of the new cluster installation.
 For example, if you have an existing RAC database running on a three-node cluster, then you must install the upgrade on all three nodes.
 You cannot upgrade only 2 nodes of the cluster, removing the third instance in the upgrade.